Stiffstream/arataga/README_CONFIG.md

 bandlim.in UINT[suffix]
 ```

-where *suffix* is an optional suffix that specifies the units:
+where *suffix* is an optional suffix that denoted the units of measure:

 * `b` for bytes per second.
 Thus, value `bandlim.in 300000b` means the limit 300000 bytes per second;
 * `kib` for kibibytes per second.
 Value `bandlim.in 30kib` means the limit 30kib or 30720 bytes per second;